SUSE Manager Proxy Deployment as a Virtual Machine - KVM

 2. Fill in the fields for your proxy host.

-3. Select the Activation key created in the previous step from the dropdown.
+3. Select the activation key created in the previous step from the drop-down.

 4. Click Bootstrap.

-5. Wait for the Bootstrap process to complete successfully.
+5. Wait for the bootstrap process to complete successfully.
 Check the Salt menu and confirm the Salt key is listed and accepted.

 6. Reboot the proxy host.